 We help our clients learn about friendship, how to make a positive impression, and how to deal with the “boring moments.”
 We use visual cues and fun activities to practice these concepts and many others.
 Our clients thrive on visual cues and positive reinforcement.
 We set them up for success, catch them in the moment and praise them for sharing “expected” pro-social behaviors or having a “thinking of others moment.”
 Many of our clients are labeled the “trouble maker” or “lazy” and become accustomed to negative attention, as social-cognitive deficits can often be an invisible disability.
 It is our goal to break that pattern and help them have more positive social experiences.
-To address self-regulation, we integrate The Zones of Regulation curriculum developed by one of our occupational therapists, Leah Kuypers.
+To address self-regulation, we integrate The Zones of Regulation curriculum developed by Leah Kuypers.
 The lessons and learning activities are designed to help the clients recognize when they are in the different Zones (states of arousal) as well as learn how to use strategies to regulate the zone they are in.
 In addition to addressing self-regulation, the clients will be gaining an increased vocabulary of emotional terms, skills in reading facial expressions, perspective on how others see and react to their behavior, insight on events that trigger their behavior, calming and alerting strategies, and problem solving skills.

 3. How can poor social thinking affect academic success?